conversational-robot/Azhar_bot/Margot_with_GUI/Readme.md

     pip install pickle

- Also some other os packages:
+ Also some other packages:

- for pacman:
+ for Arch-based os:

     sudo pacman -Syu python-pyaudio